paulmasson/sagemath-docs/README.md

 ## Issues

+* arctan2 has a couple wrong exact values!

 * arccot/acot, arcsec/asec and arccsc/acsc do not evaluate exactly for special values

 * Ditto for a slew of hyperbolic functions